MicrosoftDocs/azure-docs/articles/virtual-desktop/disaster-recovery-concepts.md

 - Having multiple session hosts online across many regions can impact user experience.
 The managed network load balancer doesn't account for geographic proximity, instead treating all hosts in a host pool equally.

-- Having multiple active user sessions across regions in the FSLogix cloud cache can corrupt user profiles.
-We recommend you limit active Azure Virtual Desktop sessions within the cache to one.
+- Having multiple active user sessions across regions using the same FSLogix cloud cache can corrupt user profiles.
+We recommend you limit active Azure Virtual Desktop sessions using the cache to one.
 The service evaluates RemoteApps as multi-session occurrences, and desktops as single-session occurrences, which means you should avoid active or active host pool configurations.

 - Make sure that you configure your virtual machines (VMs) exactly the same way within your host pool.
 Also, make sure all VMs within your host pool are the same size.
 If your VMs aren't the same, the managed network load balancer will distribute user connections evenly across all available VMs.
 The smaller VMs may become resource-constrained earlier than expected compared to larger VMs, resulting in a negative user experience.